Dapacruz/VMware.VimAutomation.Custom/README.md

 Retrieves the datastore usage of VMHosts provided

 **New-VMHostNetworkingCsvTemplate**
-Creates a host networking CSV import template to be used with Import-VMHostNetworkingFromCsv
+Creates a set of host networking CSV import templates to be used with Import-VMHostNetworkingFromCsv

 **Export-VMHostNetworkingToCsv**
 Exports host networking of VMHosts provided